OpenAPI specification and validation

 Notice

 API enforcement must be licensed separately and enabled explicitly in Airlock Gateway.
-If you do not want to use API enforcement, you could disable this feature in Airlock Gateway and delete the corresponding mappings imported with the IAM mapping template files.
+If you do not want to use API enforcement, you could leave this feature disabled.

 Limitations